codedthinking/bead.zip/docs/getting-started.md

 ---
 layout: page
 title: Getting Started
-description: Get up and running with Bead in 5 minutes
+description: Get up and running with reproducible research in 5 minutes
 ---

 # Getting Started with Bead

-Welcome to Bead!
-This guide will help you get up and running with reproducible computational research in just a few minutes.
+Stop asking "what data did we use?" five times a day.
+This guide will get you up and running with reproducible research in just a few minutes.

 ## Installation